 Project Wildlife is fortunate to have a professionally and ethnically diverse group of committed community leaders serving on its Board of Directors.
 Their passion and vision expertly guide Project Wildlife’s mission to improve the quality of live for local wildlife and the community as the primary resource for animal rehabilitation and education.
 Learn more.

-The Project Wildlife staff consists of a small group of dedicated, experienced professionals whose responsibility it is to care for 10,000 wildlife patients, educate the public, provide support to 600 volunteers and fundraise close to $1 million every year.
+The Project Wildlife staff consists of a small group of dedicated, experienced professionals whose responsibility it is to care for a multitude of wildlife patients, educate the public, provide support to 600 volunteers and fundraise close to $1 million every year.
 Learn more.

 Jane E. Meier, D.V.M., Supervising Veterinarian